Journey through time to explore the great empires that shaped human history

 The first century AD was one of history's most consequential periods.
 Here's what happened from 1 to 100 AD.

-Rome is a city, not a country—but it contains two independent states within its borders.
-Here's the clarification.
+Rome is Italy's capital city, not a country.
+But it uniquely contains two independent states: Vatican City and the Knights of Malta.

 Transform your commute, workout, or downtime into learning time.
 Our AI-generated audio makes complex topics accessible and engaging.